DamienDeberthe/Documentations/Git/README.md

 ### File ~/.netrc

-This file contain the authentication for each site you use
+This file contain the authentication for each sites you use:
 ```bash
 machine <git.example.com>
 login <login>